-During her first year of university, Esther Anderson stumbled across Anthropology and instantly fell in love.
-After completing her undergraduate degree and honours, she went on to study her Doctor of Philosophy (PhD) to immerse herself in the compelling research landscape.
+During their first year of university, Esther Anderson stumbled across Anthropology and instantly fell in love.
+After completing their undergraduate degree and honours, they went on to study their Doctor of Philosophy (PhD) to immerse themself in the compelling research landscape.

 ‘Something I adore about anthropology is being able to observe and portray people in a nuanced, tender and empathetic way.
 I am able to cultivate meaningful and purposeful narratives that highlight social issues affecting certain people.’

-‘I didn’t know from the outset that I wanted to become an anthropologist, an academic or a researcher.
+‘I didn’t know from the outset that I wanted to become an anthropologist or researcher.
 A PhD has helped direct me towards a pathway that I didn’t even know existed or was possible.
 Luckily it turned out to be what I think is the right one.’

-Esther has since spoken at several anthropology conferences overseas and in Australia, presenting the research she completed during her PhD at UniSQ.
+Esther has since spoken at several anthropology conferences overseas and in Australia, presenting the research they completed during their PhD at UniSQ.

 ‘I’m a lot better at networking than I ever thought I was.
 The connections I’ve made with other people in the discipline have transformed, not just into potential collaborations, but into incredible friendships.’